 ARR: $150,000 x (12/15) = $120,000

-These are just a few of the examples that you might come across in your business.
-Calculating your ARR accurately can take time in these situations, but the payoff in getting things right is worth it over the long term.
+These are just a few examples you might come across in your business.
+Calculating your ARR accurately can take a little extra thought and consideration in these situations, but the payoff in getting things right is worth it over the long term.